 - From the (left) side menu, click on “My Success Network”.

-- Scroll down and click on the Division of Academic Enhancement-Academic Coaching block to view a list of our available Team Members / Coaches.
+- Select / click on the Division of Academic Enhancement-Academic Coaching block to view a list of available Team Members / Coaches.

 - At any time, you may click on Schedule Appointment, select a reason, and view appointments available as posted in Sage.
 If you are interested in meeting with a specific coach (without posted availability), you may email to inquire.